Skip to content

 Basic Idea

-On-demand issuance of PID credentials in ISO mdoc / SD-JWT VC format using the OpenID4VCI protocol for issuance and the OpenID4VP protocol for presentation.
+This flow describes a flow that issues PID credentials in ISO mdoc / SD-JWT VC format on-demand when the presentation request is received.
+It uses the OpenID4VCI protocol for issuance and the OpenID4VP protocol for presentation.
 The PID credentials are HMAC'd by the PID Provider for the specific transaction.

 Lifecycle